sublee/hangulize/docs/index.rst

 ===========================================

 Hangulize is an application which automatically transcribes a non-Korean word into Hangul, the Korean alphabet.
-We can try on the `web <http://www.hangulize.org>`_ or your
+You can try on the `web <http://www.hangulize.org>`_ or your
 `iPhone <http://itunes.apple.com/us/app/hangulize/id418530537>`_.